kube-bind/kube-bind/docs/content/setup/local-setup-with-kind.md

 >
 > See https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files for more details.

-## Backend cluster
+## Provider cluster

-The backend cluster we'll prepare in this section will provide a kube-bind compatible backend that will provide a controller for a demo resource "MangoDB" we'll consume in another cluster later.
+The provider cluster we'll prepare in this section will provide a kube-bind compatible backend that will provide a controller for a demo resource "MangoDB" we'll consume in another cluster later.

 > What is MangoDB?
 It is just an example CRD to demonstrate kube-bind's capabilities and testing, without any workloads.
 See its definition in [/test/e2e/bind/fixtures/provider/crd-mangodb.yaml](/test/e2e/bind/fixtures/provider/crd-mangodb.yaml).